skydolphine/banking-fraud-detection/README.md

+# Banking Fraud Detection Model
-•	A machine learning model  for detecting banking transaction fraud with over 95% accuracy on average.
+A machine learning model  for detecting banking transaction fraud with over 95% accuracy on average.